johnwbyrd/pennyworth/doc/deployment.md

 ---

 This deployment approach ensures a cost-effective, scalable, and secure OpenAI-compatible API proxy, ready for integration with modern developer tools and production-grade CI/CD, all deployed in **us-west-2**.
 The only place the project name is hard-coded is in the OIDC trust policy for security.

+> **Note:** `ROUTE53_HOSTED_ZONE_ID` is required so that the deployment can create or update DNS records for your API Gateway custom domain.
+This value is specific to your AWS account and domain, and is not easily or reliably derived from the base domain alone in a cross-account or multi-zone environment.
+While it is technically possible to look up the hosted zone ID from the base domain using the AWS CLI or SDK, providing it explicitly as a secret avoids ambiguity and ensures the deployment targets the correct zone, especially if you have multiple zones with similar names or subdomains.